Save to your scrapbook

-1. Place the giblets into a pan with 1.5 litres cold water.
-Slowly bring to the boil (skim off any foam with a slotted spoon).
+1. If you are making your own stock, place the giblets into a pan with 1.5 litres cold water.
+Slowly bring to the boil and skim off any foam with a slotted spoon.

 2. Add the remaining stock ingredients, then cover and simmer for 30 minutes.
 Remove the lid and simmer until reduced by half.
 Strain through a sieve, cool, then cover and chill in the fridge overnight.

 3. To make the gravy, bring the stock to the boil, then remove from the heat.
-While the turkey is resting, spoon the fat from the tin, leaving the dark juices behind.
-On the hob, heat the roasting tin and bring to a simmer, stir in the flour and incorporate all those sticky bits from the bottom.
+While the turkey is resting, spoon off the fat from the tin, leaving the dark juices behind.
+Place the tin over a medium heat and bring to a simmer, then stir in the flour and incorporate all those sticky bits from the bottom.
 Cook for 2-3 minutes, stirring continuously.

 4. Remove from the heat and stir in 2 ladlefuls of the stock.
 Return to the hob and cook over a low heat for 2 minutes, then gradually add the remaining stock and wine.
 Bring to the boil, stirring constantly, until thickened.
 Simmer gently for 5 minutes, season to taste then strain into a warm jug and serve.